splunk/observability-workshop/content/en/conf/opentelemetry-collector/1-installation.md

 {{% /tab %}}
 {{< /tabs >}}

 Congratulations!
 You have successfully downloaded and installed the OpenTelemetry Collector.
-You are well on your way to Ninja.
-But first lets chat through configuration files and different distributions of the OpenTelemetry Collector.
+You are well on your way to becoming an OTel Ninja.
+But first lets walk through configuration files and different distributions of the OpenTelemetry Collector.

 {{% notice style="note" %}}